Exact orbifold fillings of contact manifolds: Symplectic cohomology of

 i.e.\ $\psi$ is a null-homotopy of $|G|\phi$.
-On the other hand, $\phi$ is homotopic to the continuation map $\iota:C^*(H_2)$ to $C^*(H_3)$.
+On the other hand, $\phi$ is homotopic to the continuation map $\iota\colon C^*(H_2)\to C^*(H_3)$, e.g.\ by the TQFT formalism in \cite{MR3065181}.
 To realize all these moduli spaces and the associated algebraic relations, note that in the compactification of $\cM_{\gamma_0,x,y}$ and $\cM_{(0,\Id),x,y}$, the only component involving a constant map concentrated in the singularity is given by the conjugacy class of $(\Id,g,g)$, which is cut out transversely.
 Therefore, we are free from the issues in \S \ref{SSS:product} and transversality can be obtained through perturbing the almost complex structure.
-In particular, $|G|\iota$ is null homotopic for any $H_2$ and $H_3$ such that $H_3>H_1+H_2$, hence $SH^*(\CC^n/G;R)=0$ if $|G|$ is invertible in $R$. \begin{proof}[Proof of \Cref{thm:quotient}] From the discussion above, it only remains to prove that $SH^*(\CC^n/G;R)\ne 0$ if $|G|$ is not invertible in $R$.
-Note that $\gamma_0$ has cohomological grading $-1$, which is the unique maximum among all possible contractible generators, since we arranged that $f_{(\Id),2\pi}$ has unique local minimum.
-Therefore $(0,(\Id))$ can only become trivial in cohomology iff $|G|$ is invertible, hence the claim follows. \end{proof}
+In particular, $|G|\iota$ is null homotopic for any $H_2$ and $H_3$ such that $H_3>H_1+H_2$, hence $SH^*(\CC^n/G;R)=0$ if $|G|$ is invertible in $R$.